andrebu/BC-Category-Page-Demo-Videos/README.md

 1. Fix behavior - when out of stock and with video, neither appears.
 2. Not showing up on brands.
-3. When with video, shows
+3. When with video, shows “HasVideo” on receipt/invoice.

 ================================================================================================
 ================================================================================================